Service as a competitive advantage

 Why does service in particular have such high development potential?

 In the "Fit for Service" study, the VDMA and goetzpartners identified fields of action and success factors that companies can use as a guide to expand their service business.
-With the "Fit for Service" approach, VDMA member companies can evaluate their current service business based on key performance indicators and identify areas with sales and earnings potential.
+With the "Fit for Service" approach, VDMA member companies can evaluate their current service business on the basis of key performance indicators and recognize where there is potential for sales and earnings.

 The aim is to put the customer at the center of attention and to create new service products and business models that significantly increase customer loyalty and satisfaction.
 The VDMA has established that the share of service in total sales has already risen from 12 to 20 percent in the last 20 years.